Research

 In this paper, I investigate whether the relaxation of marijuana legislation is associated with changes in health, healthcare utilization, and labor market outcomes in individuals aged 50 and older.
 Since 1970, states have been decriminalizing and legalizing medical and recreational marijuana.
 In conjunction with the changing legal landscape is a rise in marijuana use among older adults.
 I explore these simultaneous trends to determine if marijuana decriminalization and legalization have changed older adults’ pain, health status, and other related health and labor outcomes.
 Leveraging restricted data from the Health and Retirement Study, I use difference-in-differences methods to estimate the effect of decriminalization, medical, and recreational marijuana legalization on pain, health status, hours worked, work status, and other health and labor outcomes.
 I also use duration models to explore the time in which individuals remain in a state of pain or poor health status and instrumental variables to understand the spillover effects marijuana’s complex relationship with health has on labor market participation.
 I find that health and labor outcomes improve in states after they legalize medical and recreational marijuana.
 These findings are consistent with previous research showing that the legalization of medical marijuana is associated with a decrease in pain and an increase in better health status.
 These findings hold significance for policymakers, especially in light of the ongoing legislative efforts to reschedule marijuana following the acknowledgment of marijuana's medicinal benefits from the Department of Health and Human Services.

-Effect of Medical Marijuana Legalization on Marijuana Consumption in Older Adults
+Effect of Medical Marijuana Dispensaries on Marijuana Consumption in Older Adults

 Work in Progress